Derrick Harden

-Derrick Harden (born April 21, 1964) is an American former professional football wide receiver who played one season in the National Football League (NFL) for the Green Bay Packers.
+Derrick Harden (born April 21, 1964) is an American former professional football player who was a wide receiver for one season with the Green Bay Packers of the National Football League (NFL).
 He played college football for the Ellsworth Panthers and Eastern New Mexico Greyhounds.
 He was also a member of the Montreal Alouettes of the Canadian Football League (CFL).

 Early life

 Harden was born on April 21, 1964, in Milwaukee, Wisconsin.
 He attended South Division High School in Milwaukee and is one of 10 alumni of the school to play in the NFL, as well as the most recent, as of 2024.
 At South Division, he competed in football, where he was an end, and in track and field.
 In football, he was named to the Shrine all-star game after his senior season.

 College career

 Harden enrolled at Ellsworth Community College in Iowa in 1982.
 As a wide receiver, he helped Ellsworth win an Iowa Junior College Conference (IJCC) title and a Like Cola Bowl berth in 1983 with a 9–1 regular season record.
 He was a first-team all-region selection and had compiled eight touchdowns with an average of 26 yards-per-reception by the time of the bowl game.

 Harden transferred to the Eastern New Mexico Greyhounds, a National Association of Intercollegiate Athletics (NAIA) program, in 1984.
 In the third game of the season, against No. 6–ranked East Central Oklahoma State, he scored two touchdowns while helping Eastern New Mexico come back from a 46–14 deficit in the third quarter to win 50–46.
 He then broke out as the team's leading receiver and one of the top receivers in the Lone Star Conference (LSC) as a senior in 1985.
 He finished the season being named a first-team All-LSC selection after totaling 40 catches for 904 yards, averaging 22.6 yards-per-reception.